Ath-coding/Linux_Commands_GUI/README.md

 Easily paste the copied command anywhere.

-🚀 How to Run:
+🚀 How to Run on Linux:
-Make sure Python is installed on your system.

-Open Terminal (or CMD on Windows) and navigate to the script folder.
+Open the terminal and navigate to the project folder.

+Make the dependencies installer executable: chmod +x install_dependencies.sh

+Run the dependencies installer: sudo ./install_dependencies.sh

 Run the script:

-bash
-Copy
-Edit
+sudo python3 linux_guide.py

+🚀 How to Run on Windows:
+Make sure Python is installed.
+Open CMD or PowerShell and navigate to the project folder.

+Run the script:
-python main.py
+python linux_guide.py
-On the first run, the script will automatically install any missing libraries.

 📷 ![Linux Command GUI Screenshot](https://github.com/Ath-coding/Linux_Commands_GUI/blob/main/linux_commands.png)